Antoine Abi Ghanem

-Kel McClanahan (@NatlSecCnslrs) is an Executive Director of National Security Counselors, a Washington-area non-profit public interest law firm which specializes in national security law and information and privacy law, through which he often represents Intelligence Community employees and contractors.
+Kel McClanahan (@NatlSecCnslrs@mstdn.social) is Executive Director of National Security Counselors, a Washington-area non-profit public interest law firm which specializes in national security law and information and privacy law, through which he often represents Intelligence Community employees and contractors.

-Mary B. McCord is a Senior Litigator and Visiting Professor of Law at Georgetown Law’s Institute for Constitutional Advocacy and Protection (ICAP), and she previously served as Acting Assistant Attorney General for National Security at the U.S. Department of Justice.
+Mary B. McCord is Executive Director of the Institute for Constitutional Advocacy and Protection (ICAP) and Visiting Professor of Law at Georgetown University Law Center.
+She previously served as Acting Assistant Attorney General for National Security at the U.S. Department of Justice.

 Michael J. McCord (@Mike_J_McCord) served for eight years at the Department of Defense as the Under Secretary of Defense (Comptroller)/Chief Financial Officer and before that as the Principal Deputy Under Secretary of Defense (Comptroller) from January 2009 through January 2017.
 He formerly served for 21 years as a Professional Staff Member on the Senate Armed Services Committee for former Senators and Chairmen Sam Nunn and Carl Levin.
 He is now Director of Civil-Military Programs at the Stennis Center for Public Service Leadership and an Adjunct Research Staff Member at the Institute for Defense Analyses.